bfeinsilver/ginseng/README.md

 GINSENG is written in Python and uses the open source pipeline and workflow management software, Luigi.
 GINSENG starts by searching the NCBI Nucleotide database for genetic sequences based on a user-defined query.
 A Taxonomy ID maps each sequence to the scientific name of a species.
-The scientific names are then used to perform a fuzzy search against the Global Biodiversity Information Facility (GBIF) Checklist Bank resolving any synonyms, varities and subspecies and returning a list of Species Keys.
-The Species Keys are then posted to the GBIF Occurrence Store from which a set of georeferenced occurrences is downloaded.
-Next, the occurrences are classified using a global raster map of seven bioclimatic belts in mountains developed by the U.S. Geological Survey (USGS) and Körner et al. (2011).
+The scientific names are then fuzzy-matched against the Global Biodiversity Information Facility (GBIF) Checklist Bank which resolves synonyms to accepted names and varities and subspecies to species-level names.
+A final list of Species Keys, returned from the GBIF Checklist Bank, is posted to the GBIF Occurrence Store and a set of georeferenced occurrences is downloaded.
+Next, the downloaded occurrences are classified by using their geocoordinates to sample a global raster map of seven bioclimatic belts in mountains.
+This map, referred to as K2, was developed in 2017 by the U.S. Geological Survey (USGS) and derived from an earlier map produced by Korner et al. in 2016.
+According to its authors, the K2 characterization of mountains, shown below, offers a robust framework for the integration of mountain biota in regional and larger scale biodiversity assessments, for biogeography, bioclimatology, macroecology, and conservation research (citation).

 ![K2 Raster Map](https://github.com/bfeinsilver/ginseng/blob/master/map-large.png)

-Finally, the classified occurrences are grouped, aggregated (based on their mode) and linked back to their corresponding sequences according to a set of relationships defined below:
+In the final steps of the pipeline, the classified occurrences are aggregated by Species Key using the most frequently occurring bioclimatic belt and linked back to their corresponding genetic sequences according to the set of relationships defined below:

 ![Relationship Diagram](https://github.com/bfeinsilver/ginseng/blob/master/relationship-diagram.png)